 - It will not only make the skin around your ingrown nail soft but will also relieve pain and infection if any.

 - Dry out properly after soaking.

-Essential oils like tea tree oil do wonders for such conditions where there is high probability of infection.
-This is due to the antibacterial and an anti-fungal properties of this oil that it provides you much wanted relief.
+Essential oils like tea tree oil do wonders for such conditions where there is a high probability of infection.
+This is due to the antibacterial and anti-fungal properties of this oil that it provides you much-wanted relief.

 Ways to Use Tea Tree Oil for Ingrown Nails

 - Add 2-4 drops of tea tree oil in warm water.
 Now soak your hands or feet in this water for 15-20 minutes.
 Repeat 2-3 times a day.
 Don’t forget to dry out your fingers after the soak.

 - Take 2-4 drops of tea tree oil and add this to 1 tbsp of olive oil.
 Massage your finger gently with this oil at the site of the ingrown nail.
 After the oil gets absorbed in your skin, you will see how the skin becomes soft to give you relief.

 [Also Read: 15 DIY Home Remedies for Toenail Fungus]